Paolodaolio/Scrapy_Crawler/docs/report.md

 For instance, we ran the application of a known runner and the application provided a very good result in second position based on the mean of all metrics.
 The output of the application is diplayed in figure \ref{3} in appendix.
 This proves that this application can be a tool to perform social engineering attacks.

 # Conclusion

+We were able to collect a very large amount of data in our database where we found multiple known names.
+We also implemented the analysis module to evaluate the application performance but due to the lack of known dataset, we were not able to have conclusive results.
+The final application can still be used by runners to evaluate how exposed their private information is on this website.

 # Appendix